-6.1 In our Trust, mathematics forms part of the school curriculum policy to provide a broad and balanced education to all children.
+- 6.1 In our Trust, mathematics forms part of the school curriculum policy to provide a broad and balanced education to all children.
 Through our mathematics teaching, we provide learning opportunities that enable all pupils to make good progress.
-MNP provides all learners with suitable support and challenge.
-At the centre of MNP, is the process of using concrete-pictoral-abstract ways of showing learning.
+Our medium term plans and session structure provides all learners with suitable support and challenge.
+At the centre of the teaching for mastery approach, is the process of using concrete-pictoral-abstract ways of showing learning.
 Resources are available for all learners to help see and make links within their understanding.
 We strive hard to meet the needs of those pupils with special educational needs, those with disabilities, those with special gifts and talents and those learning English as an additional language, and we take all reasonable steps to achieve this.
-For further details, see separate policies: Special Educational Needs; Disability Discrimination; Gifted and Talented Children; English as an Additional Language (EAL).

-- 6.2 When progress falls significantly outside the expected range, the child may have special educational needs.
-Our assessment process looks at a range of factors - classroom organisation, teaching materials, teaching style and differentiation - so that we can take some additional or different action to enable the child to learn more effectively.
-Where this is the case, children will have a modified programme of study suited to them as individuals, to build on their own needs. - 6.3 Individual Education Plans (IEPs) are created for children with special educational needs; this may include, as appropriate, specific targets relating to mathematics. - We enable all pupils to have access to the full range of activities involved in learning 6.4 mathematics.
+For further details, see separate policies: Special Educational Needs; Disability Discrimination; Gifted and Talented Children; English as an Additional Language (EAL). - 6.2 When progress falls significantly outside the expected range, the child may have special educational needs.
+Our assessment process looks at a range of factors classroom organisation, teaching materials, teaching style, adaptive teaching and differentiation if needed so that we can take some additional or different action to enable the child to learn more effectively.
+Where this is the case, children will have a modified programme of study suited to them as individuals, to build on their own needs. - 6.3 Individual Education Plans (IEPs) are created for children with special educational needs; this may include, as appropriate, specific targets relating to mathematics. - 6.4 We enable all pupils to have access to the full range of activities involved in learning mathematics.
 Where children are to participate in activities outside the classroom.
 We carry out a risk assessment prior to the activity, to ensure that the activity is safe and appropriate for all pupils.